simde-utc/portail/documentation/docker.md

 exit # It's done.
 Exit the container
 ```

+The site should be accessible at [localhost:8000](http://localhost:8000), check it out!

 # Develop with Docker

 Containers and the host *share the project folder*, so you can develop normally without the need of restarting the services.